cetic/fadi/doc/REVERSEPROXY.md

 .............
   traefikIngress:
     enabled: true
-    host: grafana.fadi.cetic.be
+    host: grafana.example.cetic.be
 ```

-You should now be able to access Grafana through the domain name you have chosen: `http(s)://grafana.fadi.cetic.be`
+You should now be able to access Grafana through the domain name you have chosen: `http(s)://grafana.example.cetic.be`

-There are three services (Grafana, Nifi and JupyterHub) and the Traefik dashboard which have already been built with an `IngressRoute`.
+There are four services (Grafana, Nifi, JupyterHub and superset) and the Traefik dashboard which have already been built with an [IngressRoute](https://doc.traefik.io/traefik/v2.2/routing/providers/kubernetes-crd/#kind-ingressroute).
 You just have to activate them.
 If you want to build `IngressRoutes` for other services, you must add them in the [ingressroutes.yaml](https://github.com/cetic/helm-fadi/blob/master/templates/ingressroutes.yaml) file.
 E.g. for Grafana:

 ```
-{{- if .Values.grafana.traefikIngress.enabled -}}
+{{- if and (.Values.grafana.enabled) (.Values.grafana.traefikIngress.enabled) -}}
+{{- if .Values.grafana.traefikIngress.tls }}
 apiVersion: traefik.containo.us/v1alpha1
 kind: IngressRoute
 metadata:
   name: grafana
+spec:
+  entryPoints:
+    - websecure
+  routes:
+  - kind: Rule
+    match: Host(`{{ .Values.grafana.traefikIngress.host }}`) && PathPrefix(`/`)
+    services:
+      - name: {{ .Release.Name }}-grafana
+        port: 80
+  tls:
+    secretName: {{ .Values.grafana.traefikIngress.host }}
+---
+{{- end }}
+apiVersion: traefik.containo.us/v1alpha1
+kind: IngressRoute
+metadata:
+  name: grafana-http
 spec:
   entryPoints:
     - web